 Quacquarelli Symonds (QS) has released the latest edition of World University Rankings.
 According to the new list, IIT Bombay has been placed in the top 200 club.
-Other than this, IIT Delhi and IISc Bangalore have already been in the top 200 club.
-This is the first such edition of QS World University Rankings where India has got 3 of its colleges in the top 200 ranks.
+Other than this, IISc Bangalore and IIT Delhi have already been in the top 200 club.
+This is the second such edition of QS World University Rankings where India has got 3 of its colleges in the top 200 ranks.

-Another development in the latest edition of the rankings is that IIT Delhi has replaced IISc Bangalore as the best-ranked institute in India.
-The latter has fallen back by over 30 places this year.
+Another development in the latest edition of the rankings is that IISc Bangalore has replaced IIT Delhi as the best-ranked institute in India.
+The latter has fallen back by over two places this year.

-The improvement in ranks has been encouraging for both IIT-Delhi and IIT-Bombay as the performance in the previous edition was not as good.
+The improvement in ranks has been encouraging for both IISc Bangalore and IIT-Bombay, as the performance in the previous edition was not as good for IISc.
 M Balakrishnan, Deputy Director of IIT Delhi, stated that the ranking has improved but it’s not spectacular.
 He also added that a big jump is one that helps them get closer to 100.

 The director also added that their performance in the research space has improved whit more students enrolled for Ph.D. and scholars to faculty ratio improving with 5 Ph.D. scholars under each faculty member.
 The Director also informed that the international students enrolled at IIT Delhi have also increased from 75 to 90 approximately.